 4. Manage your time

-Note how long the assessment will last and how many questions you need to answer in that time.
+Note how long the assessment will last and how many questions you need to answer within that time.
 Then calculate how much time you can devote to each question and stick to it.
 Most verbal reasoning tests last around 20 minutes.
 As a rough rule of thumb, you should spend about a minute on each question.
 Always scan ahead and see how many questions relate to the statement you’re about to read – there’s usually between three and five.
-It will help you gauge how much time to allocate.
+This will help you gauge how much time to allocate.
 If you’re really stuck on a question don’t waste time trying to figure it out.
-During the five minutes you ponder one tricky question, you could correctly answer five others.
+During the five minutes, you ponder one tricky question, you could correctly answer five others.
 As always though, accuracy is more important than speed.

 5. Hone your analytical skills

-Brush up your ability to absorb information and pinpoint key themes by reading business articles.
+Brush up on your ability to absorb information and pinpoint key themes by reading business articles.
 Pick out the key points and arguments and identify how the author supports them.

 6. Improve your English as a second language

 If English is your second language then it stands to reason that you may well find verbal reasoning tests harder.
 Practice is even more important for you – as is reading articles in English newspapers.
-Try papers like the Guardian, The Times and the Financial Times as well as the Economist, Time Magazine and Fortune.
+Try papers like the Guardian, The Times and the Financial Times as well as The Economist, Time Magazine and Fortune.

 7. Practise in the right format

 If you’re going to take your real verbal reasoning test online, then make sure you complete your practice tests online.
-Reading on screen can take longer than on paper and it’s important to get used to this.
+Reading on-screen can take longer than on paper and it’s important to get used to this.

 8. Learn from your mistakes